masonicboom/btcrpcapi/README.md

 # btcrpcapi

-This project collects the set of RPC API calls available in each version of Bitcoin Core and labels them according to the first and last versions they were available in.
+This project collects the set of RPC API calls available in each version of Bitcoin Core and builds a website to view them.

 ## Dependencies